Bidirectional Nmea2Wifi Multiplexer

 It happened many times - we are in the saloon, either in a marina or on anchor, and then someone asks: how strong is the wind?
 And I have to go to the cockpit, switch on an instrument and read the display.
 In order to simplify this and get all the boat data in the display of my smartphone, I developed Nmea2Wifi.
-I am selling this module on Ebay, You can buy it through Ebay by clicking in the following animated image or you can contact me directly by email (see the Home Page).
+I am selling this module on Ebay, You can buy it through Ebay by searching with keywords (BIDIRECTIONAL NMEA 183 TO WIFI MULTIPLEXER) or you can contact me directly by email (see the Home Page).

 Power Supply Voltage: 7V up to 16V DC